The Interpretation Gap™ Diagnostic

 • Deciding alone feels increasingly risky

-If the next move is easily reversible, this isn’t for you.
+If the next move is easily reversible, this diagnostic is unnecessary.

 They are not the entry point.